Apps for wellbeing

 Smiling Mind is a free mindfulness meditation app for young people to help combat stress, improve focus and increase resilience.
-We love the calming and relaxing voice of this app and have to fight off falling into relaxed sleep.
+We love the calming and relaxing voice of this app and have to fight off falling into a relaxed sleep.
 It’s also very easy to use.

 “We are what we repeatedly do.”
-This app is all about rewiring your brain by regularly practicing awareness of the positive things in life.
+This app is all about rewiring your brain by regularly practising awareness of the positive things in life.
 We like how easy it is to enter your ‘five good things’ and that you get a nudge to remind you to do your entry for the day just in case you forget.